Nine Key Components of a Perfect CBD Cocktail Kit

 There are a number of different strainers available but only 3 that are in widespread use.
 They are the julep, fine mesh and Hawthorne strainers.
 The julep strainer is the least popular of the 3 and is commonly used as a backup if there is no Hawthorne strainer available.
 The fine mesh strainer is a specialty strainer employed when you want your cocktail to have a velvety texture that is free of pulp and other bits that might get through a Hawthorne strainer.
 Sometimes bartenders will use a fine mesh strainer to strain a drink a second time after first using the Hawthorne.
 Finally, the Hawthorne strainer is widely used on all kinds of cocktails to clean them up a bit before serving.

 Not every cocktail will call for a shaker.
-That's especially true if you're mixing carbonated CBD beverages in your drink.
+That's especially true if you're mixing carbonated Sparkling CBD beverages into your drinks.
 So how do you mix things up without shaking them?
 With a bar spoon of course.
 The bar spoon is long and slender enough to allow you to reach right to the bottom of even the tallest, thinnest cocktail glass and stir it effectively.
 Most also have a flat or “footed” end opposite the spoon that allows you to stand them up on the bar when you're not using them.

 A channel knife is like a potato peeler for citrus fruit.
 You use it to peel the rinds of lemons, limes and other cocktail fruits.
 The channel knife creates spiral strips that you'll often see garnishing high-end cocktails like the vodka martini.
 They're also used to put the finishing touch on any number of tropical cocktails.